maybebyte/anthesis/overwriting-disks.md

 ## Why use dd at all then?

-`dd` offers a level of control beyond these other tools, and proves helpful for various other contexts besides writing arbitrary data to disk. `seek=` and `skip=` are two options that come to mind for carving out data, along with `count=` for terminating the process at a specific point.
+`dd` offers a level of control beyond these other tools, and proves helpful in other contexts besides writing arbitrary data to disk.
+`seek=` and `skip=` are two options that come to mind for carving out data, along with `count=` for terminating the process at a specific point.

 `dd` also eliminates the need to find the total number of bytes, since it knows when to stop writing.
-This happens mainly because `dd` doesn't redirect STDOUT with the shell to perform writing, but rather uses the `of=` feature built into `dd`, so `dd` can learn things about the nature of the output file that `pv` won't know due to design/implementation differences.
+This happens mainly because `dd` doesn't redirect STDOUT with the shell to perform writing, but rather uses the `of=` feature built into `dd`. `dd` can learn things about the nature of the output file that `pv` won't know due to design/implementation differences.

 As an aside, it's straightforward to pipe `pv` into `dd` or vice versa,